Kashumy/Primoria-Ferox-Latest/README.md

 ## 🕹️ About the Game

 **Primoria-Ferox** is a survival game designed for Android devices ( but you can also play it in browser ).
+The game works faster in application soo..
 Dive into an exciting world of exploration, resource management, and challenges.
 Craft tools, survive your first night, build a home, fight bosses and much more.